jordanebelanger/SwiftyBluetooth/README.md

     }
 }
 ```
-This will connect to the peripheral if necessary and ensure the characteristic and service needed are discovered before reading from the characteristic matching `characteristicUUID`.
+This will connect to the peripheral if necessary and ensure that the characteristic and service needed are discovered before reading from the characteristic matching `characteristicUUID`.
 If the charac/service cannot be retrieved you will receive an error specifying which charac/service could not be found.

 If you have a reference to a `CBCharacteristic`, you can read using the characteristic directly:
 ```swift